jsenv/core/docs/import-map/import-map.md

 ```

 Generating importMap for a project node modules can, and must be, automated.<br />
-jsenv provides this feature behind an npm package called `@jsenv/node-module-import-map`.
+jsenv provides this feature behind an npm package called `@jsenv/node-module-import-map`.<br />
-Next part explain how to use it.
+Read part below to see how to use it.

 ## How to use `@jsenv/node-module-import-map`